Tembetá: Geographical distribution

 The tembetá is a cultural feature of very wide distribution.
 It has been used by peoples of Africa, Asia, and the Americas and often it had, apart from it decorative value, a social meaning.
 Another variant was a pipe of stone, often talc, in the shape of letter "T".
 These pipe-shaped tembetás could be used in rites to smoke herbs with hallucinogenic properties.

 Guarani people

 The tembetá, called "labrete", was used by the tribes of the Guarani.
 According to archaeological findings, the Guarani tembetá was made of quartz in the shape of a "T", 10 cm in length.
 The working of the quartz was done by a shaman.
 Quartz correlates to ita-verá (brilliant stone) of the mythical one Tupá Overasú, and of the great one Tupá of the Storm.

 In Chile

 The tembetá was used in several pre-Columbian cultures in Chile.
-The principal one was the Molle culture, which brought the tembetá from the Planalto of Brazil.
+The principal one was El Molle culture, which brought the tembetá from the Planalto of Brazil.
 Cultures derived from the Molle were the Diaguita, Llolleo, and Bato.

 In the Llolleo culture the tembetá was of cardinal importance, but among the Bato, it was more on the level of a personal adornment, without any spiritual connotations.